Relative Log-Symplectic structure on a semi-stable degeneration of moduli of Higgs bundles: Description of the symplectic foliation

 \begin{rema} Let us denote by $\mathcal M^{\epsilon_{\bullet}}_{SPHB}$ the closed subscheme of $\mathcal M^{\epsilon_{\bullet}}_{PHB}$ (remark \ref{Sepa}) consisting of parabolic Higgs bundles whose eigen-values of the Higgs field at the two points $x^+$ and $x^-$ are all $0$.
 It follows from proposition \ref{Casimir} that $\mathcal M^{\epsilon_{\bullet}}_{SPHB}$ is a symplectic leaf of the most singular locus $\partial^n\mathcal M_{GHB}$. \end{rema}

 \begin{rema} When the nodal curve is reducible as in remark \ref{Reducible}, the moduli space $\mathcal M_{GHB}$ is the union of two log-symplectic manifolds transversally intersecting along a smooth divisor (\cite[\S 9, remark 9.3]{3} and \cite{4}).
-It follows from remark \ref{Sepa} that the divisor is isomorphic (as a Poisson scheme) to the moduli space of stable (with respect to sufficiently small parabolic weights) parabolic-Higgs bundles with the same eigenvalues (of the Higgs field) at the two pre-images of the node.
+It follows from remark \ref{Sepa} that the divisor is isomorphic (as a Poisson scheme) to the moduli space of stable (with respect to parabolic weights determined by the polarisation on the moduli space \cite[Lemma 3.4.2]{4}) parabolic-Higgs bundles with the same eigenvalues (of the Higgs field) at the two pre-images of the node.
 It follows from proposition \ref{Casimir} that the moduli space of strongly-parabolic Higgs bundles is a symplectic leaf of the divisor. \end{rema}